 - Activity: Take the train south from Kandy to Nuwara Eliya / Ella.
 Incredible!!!

 - Hotel: The Cinnamon Citadel Kandy is perfectly located for exploring the central part of the island and is very kid-friendly (rooms, pool and food options).

 - Hotel: The Peninsula Bangkok.
-I’ve stayed here several times solo and it’s probably my favorite hotel in the world.
+I’ve stayed here several times solo and with my kids and it’s probably my favorite hotel in the world.
 There’s so much to love: the service; the pool; the iconic ferries across the river; the spa; the view (above); the food.
-I haven’t stayed here with my kids…yet.
-But I’ve talked with many people at the hotel who were traveling with kids and they’ve only had good things to say about their comfort level having kids at the hotel and pool, as well as the kid amenities.
+My post on the optimal Bangkok layover is here.

 Chiang Mai, Thailand

 - Activity: Hot air ballooning over Chiang Mai with Balloon Adventure Thailand.
 One of my favorite mornings ever.

 - Tours: Best of Ephesus Tours.
 There’s a reason they’re ranked number one on TripAdvisor.
 Our guide Isik was great at tailoring the tour to our kids, the heat and the crowds, and the lunch she arranged was among the best we’ve had in Europe.

 - Activity: Child-oriented operas at the Salzburg Festival (summer-only).
 The operas are a little over an hour and easily understood by kids regardless of the language.
 Very entertaining, and a great way to give kids an introduction to opera.

 - Activity: The Toy Museum.
 Our kids had a great time here on a rainy afternoon.
 One of the better children’s museums that we’ve been to.

 - Destination: We really enjoyed several days in Zagreb.
 It’s a great city for exploring on foot, with parks and cafes everywhere.